we-make-websites/wmw-coding-guidelines/frame/css/README.md

 When building a new project using Frame 2.0 it is expected that if you build any new sections or re-build existing templates you will follow these guidelines.

 #### Frame 1 and Old Workflow
 Not all of these guidelines will be possible when working with an existing site (or any site built before these guidelines).
-Frame 2.0 local concatenation of code allows us to use SASS features that are not available with Shopify's old version of SASS, these should be highlighted in the Notes or Exceptions are the end of the page.
+Frame 2.0 local concatenation of code allows us to use SCSS features that are not available with Shopify's old version of SCSS, these should be highlighted in the Notes or Exceptions are the end of the page.

 [ꜛ Back to TOC](#table-of-contents)